Centre for Advanced Training (CAT)

 How can I audition for the Centre for Advanced Training?

-This year’s auditions for entry to the CAT in September 2017 are now closed.
+Open auditions for entry to the CAT in September 2018 will take place on:

 What should I wear at an audition?